 Across industries and business sizes, RPA can take on any repetitive, manual, process—and be up and running in a matter of minutes.
 Ways to apply Intelligent Automation are limited only by your imagination.
 And with pre-built bots ready to download, you can find RPA bots pre-trained to take on functions such as hiring and onboarding or insurance claims processing.
 Put bots in, anywhere.

 No coding is required to use RPA.
-Automation Anywhere delivers RPA+AI tools that anyone can use.
+With a simple user interface, Automation Anywhere delivers RPA+AI tools that anyone can use.
 Is RPA easy to learn?
 Yes.
+You don't need to be a CIO to succeed here.
 The best outcomes for enterprise adoption of RPA are built on a core team that includes people with development and IT skill sets, working together with business users to organize and optimize automations.

 You can start using RPA without any training and learn as you go.
 It helps, though, to build a foundation with RPA training and certification on RPA and AI tools and technologies.
 Depending on the path you’d like to take, such as RPA developer or RPA administrator, certification programs include around 10 hours of in-class time.

 Getting started with RPA is easy, but it’s true that alone doesn’t guarantee long-term success, especially at scale.
-Before you begin, take an in-depth look at the RPA journey.
-Implementing RPA is in fact a long-term journey of creating business change—both operational and cultural.
+Before you begin, take an in-depth look at the RPA journey and some example use cases.
+Implementing RPA into your workflow is in fact a long-term journey of creating business change—both operational and cultural.
 You'll need a great core team and the right tools.
 Help from expert RPA partners doesn't hurt, either.

 There is rarely a single point of failure in RPA projects.
 But some of the common trouble spots that you can certainly get ahead of include: Lack of RPA skills or knowledge, insufficient communication and change management, not involving IT from the beginning, mis-defined success criteria.
 Don’t be shy to ask for help at any stage of your RPA journey.
 Want to speak with an RPA expert?
 Contact us.